-If you're having network-connectivity issues with G Suite Sync for Microsoft Outlook (GSSMO), here are some steps that can help you fix the problem.
+If you're having network-connectivity issues with Google Workspace Sync for Microsoft Outlook (GWSMO), here are some steps that can help you fix the problem.

 Fix connectivity issuesStep 1: Open network ports

 - Open port 443 for Outlook.exe and ProfileEditor.exe.
 Our synchronization products communicate mostly on network port 443 so this action can resolve many issues.
-For details, consult your Microsoft documentation.
+For details on Microsoft Windows Defender Firewall, consult this Microsoft article.
+Otherwise, check your firewall's documentation.

-- Reinstall GSSMO from its download page to ensure the installation files download correctly.
+- Reinstall GWSMO from its download page to ensure the installation files download correctly.

 - Open port 80 to download the Certificate Revocation Lists (CRL).

 - Open ports 80 and 443 on Microsoft Windows firewall to allow Outlook to communicate with Google's servers.
-For details, consult your Microsoft documentation.
+For details on Microsoft Windows Defender Firewall, consult this Microsoft article

 Approve the following URLs: